premAI-io/state-of-open-source-ai/eval-datasets.md

 - **Speech**: models are assessed using metrics like [Word Error Rate (WER)](https://en.wikipedia.org/wiki/Word_error_rate), and accuracy are commonly used.
 WER measures the dissimilarity between recognised words and the ground truth.

 While evaluation metrics offer valuable insights into a model's capabilities within its specific domain, they may not provide a comprehensive assessment of its overall performance.
 To address this limitation, {term}`benchmarks <Benchmark>` play a pivotal role by offering a more holistic perspective.
-Just as in model training, where the axiom [Better Data = Better Performance](https://cameronrwolfe.substack.com/p/the-history-of-open-source-llms-better#%C2%A7better-data-better-performance) holds, this maxim applies equally to benchmarks, underscoring the critical importance of using meticulously curated datasets.
+Just as in model training, where the axiom "Better Data = Better Performance" holds {cite}`better-data-better-performance`, this maxim applies equally to benchmarks, underscoring the critical importance of using meticulously curated datasets.
 Their significance becomes evident when considering the following factors:

 - **Diverse Task Coverage:** Encompassing a broad spectrum of tasks across various domains, benchmarks ensure a comprehensive evaluation of models.